saifaustcse/api-best-practices/README.md

     400 means bad request and 404 means resource not found 500 – 599 Server-side errors
     For example, 500 means an internal server error

-15. ### Use appropriate data structure

-    It's a common misconception that REST API must use JSON structure.
-But REST is all about a resource.
-That resource can be a JPEG image, HTML document, or any data structure.

-    Find out what works for you.
-A lot of company API guidelines force the use of JSON.

-    Valid JSON schema
-    If you use JSON, follow these best practices:

-    Valid JSON Schema should be used for both request and response bodies.
-    Include the "Content-Type" header set to "application/json" in all requests and responses when sending JSON data.
-    Use JSON even when communicating error messages.
-Don't just return plain text or HTML.

-16. ### Pick your JSON field naming convention (and stick to it)

-    JSON standard doesn't impose a field naming convention, but it's a best practice to pick one and stick with it.

-    Convention Description Example
-    snake_case Lowercase letters with underscores separating words "user_name" camelCase
-    Lowercase first letter of first word, capitalizing the first letter of subsequent words

-    "userName"
-    PascalCase Capitalizing the first letter of each word "UserName" kebab-case Lowercase letters with hyphens separating words "user-name" camelCase and snake_case are the most common.
-I prefer camelCase and I don't recommend PascalCase or kebab-case.

 17. ### Version your APIs